 Professional fiduciaries provide critical services to seniors, persons with disabilities, and children.
 They manage matters for clients including daily care, housing and medical needs, and also offer financial management services ranging from basic bill paying to estate and investment management.
 Requirements for licensing include passing an examination and completing thirty (30) hours of approved education courses (See Pre-Licensing Education Information), and earning fifteen (15) hours of continuing education credit (two (2) hours must be in ethics for fiduciaries) each year for renewal.

-To protect consumers through licensing, education, and enforcement by ensuring the competency and ethical standards of Professional Fiduciaries.
+To protect consumers through licensing, education, and enforcement of the Professional Fiduciaries Act by promoting and upholding competency and ethical standards across the profession.

 - Instructions on how to complete the Annual Statement

 - Information for Military Personnel and Their Spouses/Domestic Partners